How Do Betta Fish Reproduce? In A Splendor Of Beauty!

 Betta Spawning Chimney

-• You can get a 1 liter water bottle, peel any labels off and rinse the outside.
+• You can get a 1-liter water bottle, peel any labels off and rinse the outside.

 • Cut the drinking end to about an inch and a half across the top.

 The purpose of the chimney is to keep the male from hurting the female until she is ready to reproduce.
-Because of the wholes in the bottle, she will still be able to pick up the chemicals produced by the male.
+Because of the holes in the bottle, she will still be able to pick up the chemicals produced by the male.